 The information is collected through computer-assisted personal (CAPI) or telephonic (CATI) interviews, carried out by professional interviewers.
+CAPI mode is usually used for the 1st wave, whereas CATI mode is usually used for later waves.
+Households without a telephone and non-Italian households are interviewed always by CAPI mode.

-The response rate in 2010 was 87.7%.
-Refusals accounted for approximately 33.3% of the total non-response.
-14.6% of the interviews of persons aged 15-74 years in 2010 were by proxy.
+The response rate in 2012 was 89.3%.
+Refusals accounted for approximately 33.5% of the total non-response.
+16.0% of the interviews of persons aged 15-74 years in 2012 were by proxy.

 - 2006: Changes to the questionnaire to take into account the legal suppression of compulsory military or community service and to fully tie in with the EU-LFS definition of unemployment. - 2008: From the first quarter 2008, people aged 15 are considered as out of the labour force, to take into account a change in the national legislation which increased the number of years of compulsory education.
 Employment and activity rates are still computed with reference to the working age population 15-64 to keep the comparability.
-As very few 15 year olds are employed or unemployed, the impact on time-series is negligible. - 2009: Small changes, in particular in the question wording of some national variables, to improve the adherence with the 2008 EU-LFS explanatory notes. - 2010: Until the second quarter 2010, personal interviews (CAPI) were carried out for the 1st wave interviews and for the subsequent waves (2nd, 3rd and 4th waves) in households of foreign people or households with no telephone.
-Telephonic interviews (CATI) are conducted in all other cases.
-From the third quarter 2010, personal interviews (CAPI) are carried out in households of foreign people and in households with no telephone.
-Telephonic interviews (CATI) are conducted in all other cases.
+As very few 15 year olds are employed or unemployed, the impact on time-series is negligible. - 2009: Small changes, in particular in the question wording of some national variables, to improve the adherence with the 2008 EU-LFS explanatory notes. - 2011: Considering that the transitions from inactivity to employment of people aged 75 years or more are almost null, in order to avoid statistical burden on this target population and in particular to reduce the costs of data collection, from the 1st quarter 2011, the households composed by all members inactive and aged 75 years or more are no longer re-interviewed.
+In these cases the information collected during the last available interview are copied for the next waves in which the household would be involved.
+This innovation will be continually monitored and may be revised in the presence of significant transition rates. - 2012: In 2012 a new stratification of the municipalities was made, to take into account updated information on their population and a reduction of the sample size by about 9% due to budget cuts.
+Consequently a new selection of the municipalities has been done, the new selected municipalities entered in the sample in the third quarter 2012. - Starting from 2012 the new classification NUTS-2010 has been adopted, leading to the definition of three new provinces at NUTS 3 level and seven municipalities were moved from one NUTS 2 category to another.